Free no-obligation site survey · Nationwide coverage Contact Us

 Sectors and buildings we coat

-Survey-led coating, spraying and exterior refurbishment across commercial, industrial and agricultural property in England.
+Survey-led coating, spraying and exterior refurbishment across commercial, industrial and agricultural property in the UK.

 Industrial & warehouse roofsCommercial claddingFactories & production unitsAgricultural buildingsRetail & business unitsManaged estates & facilitiesRender & masonryMetal cladding & cut-edge corrosion

-Free site surveyA proper condition survey and a written report before any price.
+Free site surveyA proper condition survey and a written report before anyone talks money.

-Manufacturer-approved systemsCoatings specified to the substrate and exposure, not a generic paint job.
+Manufacturer coating systemsCoatings specified to the substrate and the exposure, not a generic tin of paint.

-Across the UKCommercial, industrial and agricultural buildings, across the UK.
+Right across the UKCommercial, industrial and agricultural buildings, wherever they are in the UK.

 Oxfordshire questions

-Asbestos Roof Encapsulation Oxfordshire FAQs
+Asbestos Roof Encapsulation & Coating Oxfordshire FAQs

 Do I have a legal duty to manage asbestos on my Oxfordshire building?

 If you own, manage or are responsible for a non-domestic building, the Control of Asbestos Regulations 2012 place a duty to manage asbestos-containing materials on you.
 That means knowing where it is, recording its condition and keeping it in a safe state.
-Encapsulation is one of the recognised ways to keep an asbestos-cement roof safely managed in place — but it starts with a survey and your asbestos register, not with a coating.
+Encapsulation is one of the recognised ways to keep an asbestos-cement roof safely managed in place, but it starts with a survey and your asbestos register, not with a coating.

 Is encapsulation safer than removal?